meteor/meteor/docs/client/basic/sections/collections.md

 `meteor create` include the `insecure` package by default to simplify development.
-Obviously, if any user could change the database whenever they wanted it would be bad for security, so it is important to remove the `insecure` package and specify some permissions rules:
+Obviously, if any user could change the database whenever they wanted it would be bad for security, so it is important to remove the `insecure` package and specify some permissions rules, in your terminal:

 ```
-$ meteor remove insecure
+meteor remove insecure
 ```

 Once you have removed the `insecure` package, use the `allow` and `deny`